-A theme is the visual backbone of your WordPress site.
-It plays a large part in determining how visitors navigate your site and with what amount of ease.
+A theme is the visual backbone of your WordPress site, so picking a good one is essential.
+Your theme plays a large part in determining how visitors navigate your site and with what amount of ease.
 A great theme will help draw visitors to your site and make them want to look around.
 It portrays what your site is about within seconds of entering the URL.

 If you want to build a great site, it needs a great foundation.
 With thousands of available themes on WordPress.org alone, and more added every day, it’s getting harder and harder to pick just one.

 It may be tempting to pick any random theme to avoid the frustration of comparing such a high volume of options.
 Don’t do this.
 If you want to build a great site, it needs a great theme.
 This means you need to do a little thinking and research before you settle on one.